M. Geethanandan: Villuvandi protests

 Sabarimala.
 The protests used Villuvandis (carts), borrowing from the protest led by Ayyankali in 1893 demanding the right to use public roads.

 Dalit hartal

-On 9 April 2018, various Dalit and Adivasi organisations organised a dawn-to-dusk strike against the perceived dilution of the Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 by the Indian supreme court.
+On 9 April 2018, various Dalit and Adivasi organizations organized a dawn-to-dusk strike against the perceived dilution of the SC and ST (Prevention of Atrocities) Act, 1989 by the Indian supreme court.
 Geethanandan co-organized the hartal and was arrested by the State police.